hooniedh/navigation/Report.md

 - eps_start: the starting epsilon value for epsilon greedy algorithm
 - eps_end: minimum epsilon value
 - eps_decay: the decay rate for epsilon value per episode
-- beta_start: the starting beta value
+- beta_start: the starting beta value for important sampling weight described in the paper (https://arxiv.org/abs/1511.05952)
+- episode_for_beta_one: the episode at which the beta value is set to 1.0

 For this report, I used a Recurrent Dueling Double DQN utilizing prioritized replay buffer with following hyperparameters.